v8/v8.dev/src/features/explicit-resource-management.md

       });
     using newStack = stack.move();
 }
-// At this point just newStack exists and the resource inside it will be disposed.
+// Here just the newStack exists and the resource inside it will be disposed.
 // Reader lock released.
 ```